 - a.
-Approach the Director Secondary Teacher Education to discuss the concern. - b.
-If the concern is not resolved to the student's satisfaction it should be notified in writing to the Deputy Dean Teacher Education/Associate Dean responsible for the programme. - c.
-If the concern is not resolved to the student's satisfaction it should be notified in writing to the Associate Dean Students. - d.
+Approach the Associate Director or Programme Leader to discuss the concern. - b.
+If the concern is not resolved to the student's satisfaction it should be notified in writing to the Director responsible for the programme. - c.
+If the concern is not resolved to the student's satisfaction it should be notified in writing to the Deputy Dean. - d.
 If the concern is not resolved to the student's satisfaction it should be notified in writing to the Dean.